josephlei/jjl-website/_posts/2015-07-07-what-to-learn-first.markdown

 ####*With that said, here's what I'm currently learning in no particular order :)*

-####**Updated 2015-07-23**
+####**Updated 2015-08-27**
+#####Personal note: I've moved a lot of items that were here to "Lower Priority Items," not because they're not important, but because I'm learning more about how I learn and trying to be honest with myself about what will make the biggest difference, beautifully referred to as "highest net present value" by Nir Kaldero of Galvanize Data Science.
+On second thought, this is the crux of this entire article "what to learn first."

-* Python 2.x (while eyeballing 3.x)
+* Python 2.7
-* Python libraries: Pandas, Requests
+* Python libraries: Pandas, Numpy, re (regex)
-* Python web frameworks: Django/Flask/Bottle/webapp2
-* Virtual Env/conda env
 * VIM
-* .SH scripts ~/dir path operations
-* Python decorators and comprehentions
+* Descriptive/Inferential Statistics
+* Linear Algebra

+####*Lower Priority Items*

+* HTML parsing: Scrapy, Beautiful Soup 4
 * Regex (AND overcoming Red Green color blindness in one step! edit: accomplished via cURL and modifying .CSS)
-* Docker/boot to Docker
-* cURL + GET vs. POST
-* HTML parsing: Scrapy, Beautiful Soup 4
 * CRONtab/launchd scheduling via remote SSH server (currently Digital Ocean on Ubuntu 14.04)
 * pList for preferences
-* SAS LAGn(arg) and DIFn(arg) (syntax may be wrong)

-####*Lower Priority Items*
+* Docker/boot to Docker
+* cURL + GET vs. POST* .SH scripts ~/dir path operations
+* Python decorators and comprehentions
+* Virtual Env/conda env
+* Python web frameworks: Django/Flask/Bottle/webapp2
 * Leaflet
 * Front end, UI/UX
 * PGP encryption, GPG command line, verify hash